Central Sahel (Burkina Faso, Mali and Niger)

 NECESSARY ACTION:

 While countering violent extremism remains crucial, it is essential that all armed actors ensure that their operations comply with International Humanitarian Law (IHL) and do not exacerbate inter-communal tensions or fuel further violence.
+The militaries must establish guidelines on the use of aerial weapons during operations and ensure they minimize civilian harm.
 All actors should refrain from supporting or collaborating with ethnically aligned militias with poor human rights records.

 GET INVOLVED